JohnnyJF10/TgaBuilder/README.md

 # THelper
-### **Texture Panel Building for TRLE**
+### **Texture Panel Building Tool for TRLE**
 ![Overview](Screenshots/Overview.png)

 ## Description
 THelper is a Texture Panel Building tool for TRLE, which is intended to facilitate the process of texture panel creation.
-The tool is inspired by TBuilder by IceBerg but programmed from scratch in .net 8, C# WPF by Jonson.
+The tool is inspired by TBuilder by IceBerg but programmed from scratch in .net 8, C# WPF by me.

 If you have already worked with TBuilder in the past, you should get familiar with THelper very quickly.
-It should cover most of the features TBuilder also had and introduces a few things more, most prominently:
+It should cover most of the features TBuilder also has and introduces a few things more, most prominently:
 - Texture Panel Panning and Zooming
+- Undo / Redo
+- Window Resizable
 - Extended dimensioning with panel hights up to 128 pages, panel widths up to 4 pages
 - Better support for 128x128 or 256x256 pix texture sets
 - Batch Loader to create texture panels from multiple single texture files at once